biopet/biopet/docs/pipelines/shiva.md

 ### Full pipeline

 The full pipeline can start from fastq or from bam file.
-This pipeline will include pre process steps for the bam files.
+This pipeline will include pre-process steps for the bam files.

-To get the help menu:
+To view the help menu, execute:
 ~~~
 java -jar </path/to/biopet.jar> pipeline shiva -h